[4 MIN READ]

 When parents bring these children into the clinic, we will remove the splint or cast to see what’s going on.
 Sometimes these children have pressure sores caused by rubbing or excessive pressure.

-These skin sores usually heal well, but can leave significant scars.
+These skin sores usually heal well but can leave significant scars.
 If your child has a splint or cast that seems to be slipping or shifting, or she seems to have become much fussier or uncomfortable, contact the health care provider who applied the splint or cast so it can be removed to check for sores.

 Pay attention to the age recommendations at playgrounds.
 The best approach may be to direct smaller children away from playground activities designed for older kids.
 Smaller children do not have the motor control to handle the increased force generated on bigger play structures.
 It’s hard for small hands to hold on, or to catch or stop an object in time.
 If you choose to let a younger child try the slide, put the child on alone, only part of the way up, and stand beside the child.
-If you feel you must be on the slide with your child, it may be safer to take shoes off.
+If you feel you must be on the slide with your child, it may be safer to take their shoes off.

 If your child is unable to bear weight or has a persistent limp after an injury, get an evaluation by a health care provider.
 Children’s bones are softer than those of adults.
 This means children are much more likely to break a bone than to sprain something.
 If your child cannot bear weight or is limping for more than a few hours after an injury, a bone fracture is possible.